-- Media volume Controls the music, games, and media volume. - Alarm volume Controls the alarm clock volume. - Notifications volume Controls the notification volume. - Do Not Disturb Mutes some or all sounds and vibrations. - Live Caption Detects speech on your device and automatically generates captions.
-(A13 only) - Media Shows the media player in Quick Settings while sound is playing, allowing quick access. - Shortcut to prevent ringing Select how the shortcut method prevents ringing. - Default notification sound Select a sound to play for all system notifications.
+- Volume settings: - Media volume Controls the music, games, and media volume. - Call volume Controls the volume during a call. - Notification volume Controls the notification volume. - Alarm volume Controls the alarm clock volume. - Do Not Disturb Mutes some or all sounds and vibrations. - Live Caption Automatically caption speech. - Media Shows the media player in Quick Settings while sound is playing, allowing quick access. - Vibration & haptics: - Ring vibration Vibrate the device when the phone rings. - Notification vibration Vibrate the device when a notification comes in. - Alarm vibration Vibrate the device when an alarm goes off. - Touch feedback Vibrate the device when making screen selections. - Media vibration Enable vibration when using a media player.

-- Default alarm sound Select a sound to play for alarms. - Other sounds and vibrations: - Screen locking sounds Play a sound when locking and unlocking the screen (default enabled). - Advanced - Charging sounds and vibration Play a sound and vibrate when power is applied to the device (default enabled). - Touch sounds Play a sound when making screen selections (default enabled). - Touch vibration Vibrate the device when making screen selections (default enabled). - Always show icon when in vibrate mode Enable the vibrate mode status bar icon.
-(A13 only) - Vibration & haptics Enable or disable vibration and/or haptic settings.
-(A13 only)
+- Shortcut to prevent ringing Select how the shortcut method prevents ringing. - Default notification sound Select a sound to play for all system notifications. - Default alarm sound Select a sound to play for alarms. - · Other sounds and vibrations: - Screen locking sound Play a sound when locking and unlocking the screen (default enabled). - Charging sounds and vibration Play a sound and vibrate when power is applied to the device (default - enabled). - Touch sounds Play a sound when making screen selections (default enabled). - Always show icon when in vibrate mode- Enable the vibrate mode status bar icon.